r-neal-kelly/nkr/nkr/docs/include/index.md

     template <typename invalid_p>
     class class_t
     {
-        // has no members, and we usually delete all ctors and dtor explicitly }
+        // has no members, and we usually delete all ctors and dtor explicitly.
+        // else it can inherit a default specialization in the sub-namespace.
+    }

     template <integer_tr integer_p>